lagas | nature Recovery Network

 develop a growing and resilient network of land, water and sea that is richer in plants and

 wildlife.
-The plan identifies the development of nature recovery networks to deliver on
+The plan identifies the development of

-the recommendations from Professor Sir John Lawton’s report1 that wildlife will require
+the recommendations from Professor Sir John Lawton’s report

 more habitat; in better condition; in bigger patches that are more closely connected.